makingspace/transmissions/README.md

 #### Datetime fields

-There are a few datetime.
 When a message is triggered, the `datetime_created` and `datetime_scheduled` will be set.
 Then, when the schedule time is met, the notification will be processed and `datetime_processed` will be udpated together with the `status`.

 It is up to your application to manage `datetime_seen`, which may be useful to maintain a notification badge on an application or website; and `datetime_consumed` which can be useful to highlight notification that have been seen but not acted upon (ex. `trigger_user.name` sent commented on your photo).
 In this case, `content` could be a photo, or the comment, and your app could set  `datetime_consumed` to `now()` as soon as the user loads the page or view with the comment.